PowerShell/PSResourceGet/help/Install-PSResource.md

 ```

 ### -Version
-Specifies the version of the resource to be returned.
+Specifies the version of the resource to be installed.
 The value can be an exact version or a version
 range using the NuGet versioning syntax.

 For more information about NuGet version ranges, see [Package versioning](/nuget/concepts/package-versioning#version-ranges)